Latest News & Articles

 The spread of organized crime, through links between criminals and corrupt public officials, increases insecurity.

 El Índice de Paz México (IPM) 2017, elaborado por el Instituto para la Economía y la Paz (IEP), ofrece una medición multidimensional de la paz en México.

 Identifying what works in peacebuilding, how to measure its impact and cost-effectiveness is essential to prevent violence and build peace.

-We look at four core factors that have made peace research successful and impactful in Nuevo León, Mexico
+We investigate four core factors that have made peace research successful and impactful in Nuevo León, Mexico.

 In 2015 successes by international military coalitions targeting ISIL and Boko Haram corresponded with the intensification of terrorism in many countries.

 This research brief by the Institute for Economics and Peace, supported by Milt Lauenstein philanthropy is the first in a series of research briefs aiming to quantify and measure the cost-effectiveness of peacebuilding activities.

 The historic signing of the peace agreement between the Government of Colombia and FARC on September 26, followed by the unexpected narrow rejection of the associated national plebiscite on October 2 has raised many questions as to what happens next.

 We are thrilled to announce the launch of ‘Economists on Peace’, an editorial collaboration between the Institute for Economics and Peace and Economists for Peace and Security.